-Many people think about a career as an agent or realtor in commercial property sales and leasing.
+Many people think about a career as an agent or broker in commercial property sales and leasing.
 It’s a great industry full of opportunity and growth.

-As in any sales career, you get out of it what you put in to it.
-Self-belief is a great thing, but action is required.
+As in any sales career, you get out of it what you put into it.
+Self-belief is a great thing, but the right action is required.
 A lot of salespeople find the action thing a bit difficult to sustain; they soon slip back into their old ways.
 Persistence is a great skill to learn.
 Habits take time to develop.

-Your Property Career Blueprint
+Your Commercial Property Career Blueprint

 - EXCLUSIVITY: Exclusive listings are the way to build a quality career in commercial real estate.
 You can then focus your efforts on a client that is 100% with you to market their property effectively.
 Make sure you ask for Vendor Paid Advertising as part of every Exclusive listing.

 - SPREAD THE WORD: Get your name on many property signboards in your local area.
 Signboard presence will help you with territory domination.
 The local property owners and business proprietors tend to call the person with the greater number of signboards.
 So get your name out into the area on plenty of signboards.